repairvision/repairvision.github.io/_pages/repairexamples/index.md

 This is a standard example motivating the problem of editing multiple model views of a model which depend on each other.
 It serves as running example, among others, in <a href="#MnJC17">[MnJC17]</a> and <a href="#TOLR2017">[TOLR2017]</a>.

-<a href="#fig:{{ fig_create_message_signature_a }}>Figure {{ fig_create_message_signature_a }}</a> shows an UML model from different point of views.
+<a href="#fig:{{ fig_create_message_signature_a }}">Figure {{ fig_create_message_signature_a }}</a> shows an UML model from different point of views.
 The class diagram represents the static structure of the system and consists of the two classes A and B and an association connecting the classes via the properties a and b.
 The sequence diagram represents the dynamic view, i.e. the behavoir of one scenario using liflines and messages.
 A lifline represents a property of a class, e.g., a:A represents the property a of the class A.

 A consistency rule demands that the signature of a message in a sequence diagram must be identical to the signature of an operation of the class referenced by the receiving lifeline.